 On November 14, 1940, Henry entered the Illinois National Guard and trained at Fort Knox, Kentucky, and in Louisiana.
 During this training, Henry qualified as a cook and worked in the company's mess hall at Ft.
 Knox.
 Although he was trained as a cook, Henry still wanted to be a member of a tank crew.
 In October of 1941, he was sent to the Philippines with the 192 Tank Battalion.

 After arriving in the Philippines, Henry convinced his high school friend, 2nd Lt.
 Ben Morin, to sign the papers that would transfer him to a tank.
 Knowing that Henry really wanted this, Lt.
 Morin signed the papers.
 Henry was assigned to the tank of Sgt.
-Al Edwards, who was also a high school friend, as the assistant tank driver.
-The tank driver was Bob Martin, who was another high school classmate of Henry's.
+Jim Griffin as the assistant tank driver.
+The tank driver was Bob Martin, who was a high school classmate of Henry's.

 After the Japanese attack on Clark Field on December 8, 1941, the tanks were sent out to secure areas that the Japanese might attack.
 Henry took the time on December 12th to cable his parents.
 In the telegram he told them he was or right.